-- 1. That the Committee receive and note the Evaluation & Appointment of External Financial Auditor 2021-2023 report. - 2.
-That the Committee recommend to Council thatbe appointed as Council's External Auditor for the period of three (3) years, with an option of a further period of up to two (2) additional financial years.
+- 1. That Council receive and note the Appointment of External Financial Auditor 2021-2023 report. - 2.
+That Council appoint BDO as Council's External Auditor for the period of three (3) years, with discretionary option to renew for a further period of up to two (2) additional financial years.